DonnieQ/The_Haunting_Of_Amazon_Hill/README.md

 ## Requirements

 - User Accessibility
-1. User shall be able to TODO
+1. User shall be able to play game with a random ghost each iteration
-2. User shall be able to TODO
+2. User shall be able to encounter welcome screen on game launch
-3. User shall be able to TODO
+3. User shall be able to traverse through rooms
-4. User shall be able to TODO
+4. User shall be able to gather evidence to make a prediction on mystery ghost

 - System Accessibility
-1. System shall take input from user TODO
+1. System shall take input from user and perform correct function
-2. System shall utilize TODO
+2. System shall utilize resources to perform necessary game functions
-3. System shall perform TODO
+3. System shall perform optimally with no errors

 - Software
 1. System shall be written in Java, using IDE (IntelliJ)